pavetheway91/tarbsd/README.md

 Things such as ZFS, bhyve and wireguard etc that are only needed by some and thus, are opt-in.
 Depending on feature, it will include relevant kernel modules, userland tools and sometimes packages.
 Please, suggest new ones (or send pr) if you think something is missing.

 ### modules ###
 Two lists (early and late) of kernel modules to be included in the image.
-Early modules are loaded right at the boot, while the late ones will be available later.
+Early modules are loaded immediately upon boot, while the late ones will be available later.

 ### packages ###
 List of packages to be installed.